JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - ## Lazy load #DONE
 - Infinite scrolling #DONE
 - Page for posts from followed users #DONE
-- Infinite scrolling for profile feed
+- Infinite scrolling for profile feed #DONE
 - Infinite scrolling for Following feed #DONE
 - Improve following page performance, it is really slow probably because of the two requests , it seems to have been a temporary issue, it is faster now after i added the followers api call in the home page #DONE
 - Try to use the global homePage state context to decide which data to invalidate upon liking